 To respond to this challenge, we developed a comprehensive customer excellence strategy and implemented a series of actions aimed at optimising the customer journey with a clear objective: to improve customer experience, satisfaction and loyalty.

-We began to develop our customer excellence strategy by collecting data from different sources: Social CRM, the Toyota customer service centre, market research companies, etc. Subsequently, in order to gain first-hand knowledge of the customer’s opinion, we organised a series of face-to-face workshops, to which we invited consumers who had a relationship with Toyota.
+With the collection of data from different sources: Social CRM, Toyota customer care center, market research companies, etc. we developed our customer excellence strategy.
+Subsequently, in order to gain first-hand knowledge of the customer’s opinion, we organised a series of face-to-face workshops, to which we invited consumers who had a relationship with Toyota.
 These included those who buy and renew (loyal), those who buy but do not renew, those who buy but do not use after-sales services (maintenance, repair, etc.), those who contact the brand through any channel but do not complete the purchase and, of course, consumers of other brands.

 Using techniques of visual design thinking and consumer journey mapping, we listened to what we call “the client’s intimate voice”.
 Based on the real testimonies provided in these work sessions, we obtained an extensive and detailed journey map that covered all the interactions, pain points and moments of satisfaction expressed at all points of contact between consumers and Toyota.